finmango/research/papers/ABSTRACT_AND_ROADMAP.md

 # AI Exposure and Household Financial Stress
+By Scott Glasgow

 A short draft of the idea, the two papers, and how I'd sequence them.
-Sharing it early to see if you'd want in.
+Sharing it early to see who woul like to collaborate.

 ## In one paragraph